-People go to see this DJ because of who they are, their reputation, what people think they can do behind the decks, etc. This can include anyone who has built up a following that people will come out to see.
+People go to see this DJ because of who they are, their reputation, and what people think they can do behind the decks.
+This can include anyone who has built up a following that people will come out to see.

-The more “exhibitionist” DJs also fit in here, such as turntablists (people good at cutting, scratching, and various record tricks), and other semi-live performers.
+The more “exhibitionist” DJs also fit in here, such as turntablists (people good at cutting, scratching, and various record tricks), and other live and semi-live performers.

 The mobile/wedding DJ

-A notably different style of DJing is often required of the mobile DJ.
-This is usually more of the entrepreneur type, and typically where you will have the most success in making some money.
+A notably different style of DJing can be required of the mobile DJ.
+This is usually more of the entrepreneur type, and typically where you will have the best chance for success in making a living.

-This kind of DJ often needs to be comfortable with taking requests (and sometimes even playlists), speaking on a microphone, and investing in his or her own sound equipment.
+This kind of DJ often needs to be comfortable with taking requests (and sometimes even entire playlists), speaking into a microphone, and investing in his or her own sound equipment.